com-pas/compas-architecture/DATABASE_MANAGEMENT.md

 In this overview, we see 'Global' permissions and 'Local' permissions.
 In both permission groups, a higher permission includes all lower permissions.
 So a user with the 'Create' permission also has the 'Read' permission.

-All permissions are stored in a file called users.xml (which can be editted manually) inside the database directory, and is being parsed once BaseX is started.
+All permissions are stored in a file called users.xml (which can be edited manually) inside the database directory, and is being parsed once BaseX is started.

 ### How do we connect BaseX with a central identity repository/application?
 BaseX doesn't have compatibility with a central identity repository (like Keycloak) out of the box available, but after discussing it with the BaseX community it's pretty comfortable to achieve this with RESTXQ or xQuery.
 There are examples available for making use of Keycloak: